Curt Masreliez

 Curt Masreliez (19 July 1919 – 21 June 1979) was a Swedish stage and film actor.
 He appeared in more than 50 films and television shows between 1939 and 1973.
-Masreliez worked at Kungliga Dramatiska Teatern as well as the theatres in Helsingborg, Malmö, Uppsala, and Gothenburg.
+Masreliez worked at the Royal Dramatic Theatre as well as the theatres in Helsingborg, Malmö, Uppsala, and Gothenburg.
 His work in a 1965 production of Marat/Sade by Peter Weiss was critically acclaimed.